 - what happens to the family home?

-Our specialist divorce lawyers are with you every step of the way, whether it’s a straightforward split, or a more difficult disputed separation with complex financial or property issues and childcare arrangements.
+Our specialist divorce lawyers are with you every step of the way, whether it’s a straightforward split, or a more difficult disputed separation with complex financial, pension or property issues, as well as childcare arrangements.

-Our professional team has over 80 years of experience working with couples who are thinking about separating or who have received divorce papers.
+Our professional team have years of experience working with couples who are thinking about separating or who have received divorce papers and have been trusted by hundreds of clients.

-In order to make the separation process easier to understand for clients there are a number of language changes to the terminology used by the Family Courts and Divorce Solicitors.
+In order to make the separation process easier to understand there have been a number of language changes to the terminology used by the Family Courts and also used by our divorce solicitors.

 Previously known as a divorce petition